polyvi/xface-cli/README.md

 ## TO-DO + Issues

-Please check [Cordova issues with the CLI Component](http://issues.cordova.io).
+Please check [xFace issues with the CLI Component].
 If you find issues with this tool, please be so kind as to include relevant information needed to debug issues such as:

 - Your operating system and version
 - The application name, directory location, and identifier used with `create`